-Roasted mushrooms are always good, but these Greek Style Roasted Mushrooms with Red Pepper, Herbs, and Feta are absolutely a WOW!
-Use Side Dishes to find more recipes like this one.
+Roasted mushrooms are always good, but these Greek Style Roasted Mushrooms are absolutely a WOW!
+If you like Greek flavors you’ll make these mushrooms with red pepper, herbs, and Feta over and over!

-I make roasted vegetables all winter long, but this favorite recipe for Greek Style Roasted Mushrooms with Red Pepper, Herbs, and Feta uses fresh oregano and mint from the garden, so it’s a perfect recipe for fall, when you still have fresh herbs but don’t want salads any more.
+I make roasted vegetables all winter long, but this favorite recipe for Greek Style Roasted Mushrooms uses fresh oregano and mint from the garden, so it’s a perfect recipe for fall, when you still have fresh herbs but don’t want salads any more.
 And you can certainly get by with just one type of herb, or use basil if that’s what you have.
-(And I haven’t tried it, but I’m guessing that frozen mint or frozen basil would both be pretty good in this recipe as well.)

 I love everything about these roasted mushrooms with Greek flavors, and my recipe was adapted from one that I saw in The Best Vegetable Recipes, a classic vegetable cookbook that’s so old now you can get it for a steal.
 Of course, being the intuitive type of cook that I am, I used more red pepper, used lots more lemon juice, used more oregano, and added mint to the original recipe.